geo-mage/worldweaver/doc/docs/conf.md

 ### Output parameters:

-* `export_img` is the flag that if True, will thell the software generate png files from aerial views the scene.
+* `export_img` is the flag that if True, will tell the software to generate png files from aerial views the scene.
 If False, will show all the buildings, cars, trees etc in the whole render scene.
+* `use_camera_ortho` is the flag that if True, will tell the software to use an orthographic camera for its renders.
+If False, will use a perspective camera.
 * `out_img_resolution` is the resolution of the output images
 * `out_img_pixel_size` is the size of a pixel, in m.

 ### Assets

-All assets are configured with the same setup:
+All assets are configured with the same setup: use_camera_ortho
 * `geometry_node_file` is the name of the Blender asset file for the object.
 It must be in the Assets folder.
 * `geometry_node_name` is the name of the geometry node setup for the object.
 For more info on how assets should be generated, go to [Assets Management](assets.md).
 * `tagging_index` is the index using which object will be tagged in the output semantic map.